 Consideration for admission will take place when all the necessary information is received.
-If an applicant has 12 or more transferable semester credit hours:
+If an applicant has 20 or more transferable semester credit hours:

 - 1. Submit a completed application form. - a.
-Apply or download an application online at ben.edu/apply. b.
-Request a hard copy application by contacting us at: (630) 829-6300, toll free outside Illinois (888) 829-6363, or email at admissions@ben.edu. - 2.
+Apply or download an application online at https://apply.ben.edu/mesa-undergraduate.cfm - b.
+Request a hard copy application by contacting us at: (602)888-5500 or email at mesa@ben.edu. - 2.
 Submit official transcripts directly from each college or university attended. - 3.
 Written personal statement (may be required of some candidates). - 4.
 Letter of recommendation (may be required of some candidates).

-If the applicant has less than 12 transferable semester credit hours:
+If the applicant has less than 20 attempted semester credit hours: